JLTi SACD Player JLTi Phono Stage JLTi Interconnects

 You see: Jitter is Analogue!!!

-No, surely not!
+Surely that cannot be?
 We think of jitter as a digital artefact, but quite plainly it is not (quantisation error is, but that is another subject).
 But it is oh so easy to prove.
 Back in the early days of CDs we noted that the laser pickup's output was a waveform, an analogue waveform (sorry, but I insist on spelling analogue correctly).
-In fact, you can display it on an analogue oscilloscope - there it is, right on a screen, "looking at you kid" (sorry Bogie).
+In fact, you can display it on an analogue oscilloscope - there it is, right on a screen, a waveform.

 Harley has previously pointed out that if your datastreams are identical, that is "zero for zero" and "one for one" throughout the stream, the classic binary code, then you have 100% data retrieval.
 If then these datastreams are converted and clearly sound different, it isn't some error correction but something below the level of that datastream.
 He then correctly made the conclusion, it can only be jitter.